 Examples include remote maintenance and management systems, for instance, to help retailers recover and optimize – including new smart retail solutions – as they are challenged to realize significant operating cost savings, and approaches to reduce energy consumption and costs in unoccupied buildings, from hotels to offices and retail facilities.
 Our EcoXpert™ Partner Program team has remotely trained more than 10,000 people during the pandemic.

-The shift to digital sales and marketing models with changing B2B buyer preferences
+The shift to a new normal of digital sales and marketing models in B2B

 Whereas we already engage with our partners via digital means, in several industries which we serve together, digital sales and marketing weren’t as adopted as they are in B2C markets.
 The reason: end customers preferred physical meetings and the in-person selling model.

 Similar to what we’ve seen in the B2C environment, the importance of digital channels for B2B companies has grown significantly in the past few years and has radically increased since the COVID-19 crisis began (McKinsey)

 While the shift to digital marketing, virtual sales and inside sales was already happening in more and more sectors as gradually digital-savvy generations stepped in, the classic in-person sales model was still very much alive in, for instance, the construction industry.

 Now we see an increasing acceptance by end customers to make appointments online and go for digital channels to engage instead.
 While there was no alternative to remote selling and buying during the pandemic, it clearly has accelerated the adoption of digital and remote by sales leaders. precisely because buyers accept and want it.